MUNICIPALITY OF GROTTAMMARE

 Previously it was documented as Supportica or Subportica, which can been seen in the area of the old Incasato (an ancient complex of houses belonging to the castle), while the word Grotte (“Caves”) probably corresponds to an area of ancient fortifications, the remains of which are still visible today.

-Still visible on the hill, the remains of the 11th century fortress that dominates the old embankment tell the ancient history of Grottammare.
+Still visible on the hill, the remains of the 11th century fortress that dominates the old embankment (called Incasato in local dialect) tell the ancient history of Grottammare.
 The soft lights that light up the cycle-path and the wind that blows between the leaves in the viewpoints, give back to the place the silences and the sweetness that have enchanted Liszt and other famous residents.

 It is possible to visit the borgo going along two different routes.
-One that searches for signs left by Pope Sixtus V, and the other that covers the sculptures of Pericle Fazzini.
+One on the signs left by Pope Sixtus V, and the other that at the discovery of the sculptures of Pericle Fazzini.

-Continuing on, you will get to the Torrione della Battaglia, which is a recently restored sixteenth century fortification, where you can admire some works of art by Fazzini.
-It houses a collection of 250 works of art, including drawings, bronze scale models and lithographs, that bear witness to the complex artistic journey of the sculptor and that culminates in the silver scale model of the famous Resurretion from the Sala Nervi in the Vatican.
+Continuing on, you will get to the Torrione della Battaglia, which is a recently restored sixteenth century fortification, where you can admire some other artworks by Fazzini.
+It houses a collection of 250 pieces, including drawings, bronze scale models and lithographs, that bear witness to the complex artistic journey of the sculptor and that culminates in the silver scale model of the famous Resurretion from the Sala Nervi in the Vatican.

-Entering the narrow streets of the borgo you can see three buildings, all linked to Pope Sixtus V: the Church of San Giovanni Battista, that includes the Sistine Museum which houses a collection of objects that were donated by the Pope to his hometown; the sixteenth-century Church of Santa Lucia, which was built by order of Sixtus V next to his house and which preserves a beautiful organ from 1752 by Francesco Fedeli; and finally the eighteenth century Teatro dell’Arancio, also skilfully restored, in a niche of the façade is a statue of the Pope made in 1794 by a Swiss sculptor.
+Entering the narrow streets of the borgo you can see three buildings, all linked to Pope Sixtus V: the Church of San Giovanni Battista, that includes the Sistine Museum which houses a collection of objects that were donated by the Pope to his hometown; the sixteenth-century Church of Santa Lucia, which was built by order of Sixtus V next to his house and which preserves a beautiful 1752 organ by Francesco Fedeli; and finally the eighteenth century Teatro dell’Arancio, also skilfully restored.

 The tour continues with Palazzo Laureate, which was one of the first villas of the marine and where the young Laureati Marquis organized parties in honour of Liszt, and where in 1860, King Vittorio Emanuele II stayed.